tiendu/tiendu.github.io/src/content/blog/2026-08-28-self-identifying-file-chunks.md

 The unused sizes become a cheap structural check.

-In the paper analogy, instead of allowing every possible stack height, I deliberately leave some heights unused.

-A damaged stack is then less likely to accidentally become another valid stack.

 ## I still keep a checksum

-The stack height tells me what the chunk is.
+Size tells me identity.

-It does not tell me whether the contents are correct.
+It does not prove the bytes are correct.

-A 100-page stack could still contain the wrong pages.
+A chunk can have the right size and still contain bad data.

 So I keep an MD5 for each completed chunk.